Point Lookout, New York: Emergency services

+and the Loop State Parkway.
+The department was organized in August 1931.

 Postal services

 The Point Lookout post office is located at 110 Lido Boulevard in Point Lookout, NY 11569-9700.
 There are no mail delivery services in Point Lookout.

 Education

 It is in the Long Beach City School District.
 Nearby independent schools include Chaminade High School and Kellenberg Memorial High School.

 Notable residents

 Numerous New York Jets had homes at Point Lookout.
 Additionally: